 What Is Glyphosate?

-Glyphosate is the primary active ingredient in Monsanto’s Roundup; the most heavily-used herbicide in North America.
+Glyphosate is the primary active ingredient in Bayer’s Roundup—the most heavily-used herbicide in North America (originally produced by Monsanto).
 For years it has been flying under the radar of mainstream news, yet it shows up in our food, tap water, rain, and rivers.
 Since the introduction of Roundup Ready GMO crops in 1996 (made to withstand being sprayed with glyphosate), the use of the chemical has increased 15-fold.
 As a result, glyphosate is showing up more and more in cereal grains that get used in everyday foods, including bread.

 Why Is It Bad for You?

-The World Health Organization has deemed glyphosate a “probable carcinogen,” aka cancer-causing substance.
+The World Health Organization has deemed glyphosate a “probable carcinogen,” aka a cancer-causing substance.
 State scientists in California agree as well, and on August 10, 2018, a California jury ordered Monsanto to pay $289 million in damages to a man dying of cancer, which he says was caused by his repeated exposure to large quantities of Roundup and other glyphosate-based weed killers while working as a school groundskeeper.
+And in June 2020, Bayer AG reached a $10 billion class-action settlement on behalf of 100,000 Americans diagnosed with cancer after exposure to Roundup.

 How Serious Is It?